reddickda/rushHour/README.md

 - TODO handle collisions (if you over write any piece then just remove that entire piece)
 - TODO handle 3 pieces
+- TODO 2d board representation updated as well?
+Will need for the solves